helio-leao/jwt/README.md

 4. Create a `.env` file at the root of the project.
 5. Add the environment variables `ACCESS_TOKEN_SECRET` and `REFRESH_TOKEN_SECRET` to the dotenv file.
    You can put your own secret keys.
 6. Run `npm run dev` to start the server.
+   To use this command it's necessary to have the .env file in the root of the project.
+Optionally, you can add a custom `PORT` variable to it.
+If not defined, the application will run on port 3000.

 ---